woosubs/SBMate/README.md

 ## Overview
 ``SBMate`` evaluates the quality of annotations in SBML model entities, especially libsbml.Model, libsbml.Species, libsbml.Compartment, and libsbml.Reaction.

-It is quite easy to use SBMate, as there is just one main method, .getMetrics().
+It is quite easy to use SBMate, as there is just one main method, sbmate.getMetrics().

 <img src="https://github.com/woosubs/SBMate/blob/main/png/run_sbmate.png" width="800"/>